LawSmith408/WhiskerAnalyses/README.md

 This project is developed using PlatformIO.
 To get started:

 1. Follow the dependency links above to download the required additional programs.
-2. Download this Repo and open in MATLAB.
+2. Download this Repo and open it in MATLAB.
-3. Download the files from the nodewiseProcess GitHub page and copy them into the 'dep' folder
+3. Download the files from the nodewiseProcess GitHub page including 'interpDisp.m' and 'stack3D.m' and copy them into the 'dep' folder from this repository.
-4. Read the customization notes below
+4. Read the customization notes below and the variables that can be altered
 5. Run the specific simulations required.
 6. Run visualizations of the simulations.